MagelessMayhem/violet-funk/README.md

 `sudo emerge --sync LarryTheFunker`

-If you get a complaint about the `funkin-mods` category, simply append `funkin-mods` to `/etc/portage/categories`.

 Next, merge this overlay's Haxe ebuild to merge the correct haxelib:

 `sudo emerge --ask --autounmask=y =dev-lang/haxe-9999`